Rob Schenck: Opposition to Houston sermons subpoena

-On May 28, 2014, Houston, Texas Mayor Annise Parker approved the controversial Houston Equal Rights Ordinance (HERO), which included a broad range of extenuating rights for the LGBT community without an exemption for religious organizations.
-Opponents of the ordinance collected signatures to put the Bill to a public vote.
+On May 28, 2014, Houston, Texas, Mayor Annise Parker approved the controversial Houston Equal Rights Ordinance (HERO), which included a broad range of extenuating rights for the LGBT community without an exemption for religious organizations.
+Opponents of the ordinance collected signatures to put the bill to a public vote.
 On July 3, 2014, over 50,000 signatures were delivered to the city, which invalidated around 35,000 of the signatures and canceled the vote.
 On August 7, 2014, Houston citizens' groups filed suit to block implementation of HERO, which was put on hold.

 In mid-2014, Mayor Parker's legal team subpoenaed sermons and sermon notes of local clergy members who had opposed the HERO ordinance.
 The subpoena required the clergy that "all speeches, presentations, or sermons related to HERO, the Petition, Mayor Parker, homosexuality, or gender identity prepared by, delivered by, revised by, or approved by you or in your possession" be turned over to the mayor's lawyers for review.
 This caused a backlash around the country from religious freedom advocates as well as concerned citizens.
-As President of the National Clergy Council, Schenck (accompanied by other pastors) met with Mayor Parker to request that her legal order be withdrawn.
+As president of the National Clergy Council, Schenck (accompanied by other pastors) met with Mayor Parker to request that her legal order be withdrawn.
 Shortly thereafter, the mayor instructed her attorneys to withdraw the subpoenas.

 The Armor of Light

 In 2015, Schenck was the subject of the critically acclaimed documentary, The Armor of Light.
-In this film, directed by Abigail Disney, Schenck discusses the topic of guns, and the anti-abortion Christian community's response to America's gun culture and gun violence.
+In this film, directed by Abigail Disney, Schenck discusses the topic of guns and the anti-abortion Christian community's response to America's gun culture and gun violence.
 The movie was called a "vital colloquy on whether we shape our lives through fear or with love" by the Los Angeles Times.
-In November 2015, Schenck preached at morning worship at the Washington National Cathedral where the documentary was screened following the service.
+In November 2015, Schenck preached at morning worship at the Washington National Cathedral, where the documentary was screened following the service.

 The Dietrich Bonhoeffer Institute

-As of 2021, Schenck served as president of a non-profit organization known as The Dietrich Bonhoeffer Institute.
+As of 2021, Schenck served as president of a nonprofit organization known as The Dietrich Bonhoeffer Institute.
 In 2019, the organization paid Schenck $147,000 from a budget of $422,612.
 In 2022, the budget decreased to $188,487, and Schenck received $56,665 in compensation.